quartznet/quartznet/documentation/quartz-3.x/migration-guide.md

 ISchedulerFactory sf = new StdSchedulerFactory(properties);
 ```

+### C5 Collections

+C5 Collections are no longer ILMerged inside Quartz, .NET 4.5 offers the needed collections.

+### Logging

+Common.Logging has been replaced with [LibLog](https://github.com/damianh/LibLog) to reduce dependencies to none.
+LibLog should automatically detect your logging framework of choice if it's supported.

 ### Remoting

 Remoting has been removed and will be replaced with HTTP JSON/RESTish based solution in later release.